 Theoretical Counter Practical Science

 If I do not have common sense in biology, I will hear that theoretical biology is an exotic but recognized discipline.
 It's like an image of a distracted professor - on the one hand, a little "useless", on the other hand, offering profound insights that would give biologists the opportunity to topple the giant physicists who are publishing in biological journals and who have mastered our own field.
 Biology would like to be based on its own theory beyond physical chemistry, but it has not been successful in practice - despite the heroic efforts of Wilson, Prigozins and Žabotinsky.

-- "For example, while theoretical medicine is trying to figure out the causes of health and illness, practical medicine simply tries to keep people healthy."
+- "For example, while theoretical medicine seeks to address the causes of health and illness, practical medicine simply tries to keep people healthy."

 - Or: "Theoretical Medicine = Biomedicine" (read: theoretical medicine does not exist)

 - Or, "The theoretical medicine, lifted out of life, did not help the sick much." (from the history of medicine, here )

 - One professor (Mikuláš Popovič, born in 1941, Mukachevo) has a theoretical medicine among his specialties.

 - Even in the information giant called Wikipedia, the "Theoretical Medicine" page does not exist (even in the English version), again we find only a handful of professors, the year of the 40s.

 Einstein in medicine is not welcome?